strimzi/proposals/050-unidirectional-topic-operator.md

 >
 > 3. The operator notices the `metadata.deletionTimestamp` field.
 >    1. If there is more than one `KafkaTopic` which is trying to manage this topic then deletion from Kafka is not attempted;
->    the operator will remove the finalizer and Kube will remove the resource; upon timed reconciliation the condition on the other `KafkaTopic` will be removed and reconciliation via that other `KafkaTopic` will proceed as normal.
+>       the operator will remove the finalizer and Kube will remove the resource;
+>       upon timed reconciliation the condition on the other `KafkaTopic` will be removed and reconciliation via that other `KafkaTopic` will proceed as normal.
 >    2. If deletion is disallowed via `delete.topic.enable=false` broker configuration then the operator will remove the finalizer and Kube will remove the resource.
-The topic in Kafka will thus become unmanaged.
+>       The topic in Kafka will thus become unmanaged.
->    3. Otherwise, the operator attempted to deletes the topic from Kafka.
+>    3. Otherwise, the operator attempts to deletes the topic from Kafka.
->        1. If deletion succeeds the operator will remove `strimzi.io/topic-operator` from the `metadata.finalizer`.
+>        1. If deletion succeeds the operator will remove `strimzi.io/topic-operator` from the `metadata.finalizer` and Kube will remove the resource.
->        2. If deletion failed with `UNKNOWN_TOPIC_OR_PARTITION` (i.e. the topic didn't exist) the operator will continue to remove the finalize.
+>        2. If deletion failed with `UNKNOWN_TOPIC_OR_PARTITION` (i.e. the topic didn't exist) the operator will continue to remove the finalizer.
 I.e. this case is not treated as an error.
 >        3. If deletion failed with any other error this is reported via a condition in the `status.conditions` and the finalizer is not removed.
 ---